xtr33me/Anki.Vector.Documentation/documents/escape pod/computer setup.md

 ### Windows Computers

 If you have a Windows computer, you need some software installed for "mdns".
-If you have iTunes installed, this software is already installed for you and you can skip this step.
-If not, install bonjour from:
+If you have iTunes installed from the downloadable executable, this software is already installed for you and you can skip this step.
+If not or you have installed iTunes from the Windows Store (Windows Store version does not install Bonjour), install bonjour from:

 * [https://support.apple.com/downloads/bonjour_for_windows](https://support.apple.com/downloads/bonjour_for_windows)